Rahul-Ganatra/Intellex/README.md

 ---

 <div align="center">
-Made with ❤️ by the AlgoForge Team
+Made with ❤️ by the Intellex Team
 </div>

 The below is the link to the video of the project :